lorinanthony/RATE/Deep Learning/Notebooks/README.md

 * Tensorflow Probability 0.5
 * Seaborn 0.9

-These are the versions I have on my laptop.
-Newer versions may work too.
+These are the versions used to generate results in [Ish-Horowicz et al. (2019)](https://arxiv.org/abs/1901.09839).
+Newer versions may work as well.